-- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on Beasley's direct appeal; Pending in the trial court on Beasley's petition for postconviction relief, which is stayed pending completion of the direct appeal. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the Ohio Supreme Court on Beasley's direct appeal; Pending in the trial court on Beasley's petition for postconviction relief, which is stayed pending completion of the direct appeal. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 04/04/13, Beasley was convicted and sentenced to death.
 On 05/20/13 and 02/28/14, Beasley filed a notice of appeal for his direct appeal to the Ohio Supreme Court.
 Beasley filed his merit brief on 09/22/14, to which the State responded on 02/09/15.
 On 08/25/16, Beasley's direct appeal attorneys were permitted to withdraw from the case and new counsel was appointed.
-Meanwhile, on 02/11/14, Beasley filed his petition for postconviction relief which he amended on 03/05/14, and to which the State opposed on 08/29/14.
-Also on 03/05/14, Beasley filed motions for discovery and funds for an MRI examination.
-The State opposed both on 08/27/14.
+Oral argument was heard on 09/26/17.
+(Note: On 01/16/18, the Ohio Supreme Court affirmed Beasley's conviction and death sentence, but remanded the case to the trial court for a new sentencing hearing on his non-capital counts.)
+Meanwhile, on 02/11/14, Beasley filed his petition for postconviction relief which he amended on 03/05/14; the State opposed it on 08/29/14.
 On 05/28/14, the Ohio Supreme Court denied Beasley's request to disqualify the trial judge from hearing his postconviction action.
 On 01/06/15, the trial court stayed the postconviction proceedings pending completion of the direct appeal.
-On 07/08/16, Beasley's postconviction attorneys requested to withdraw from the case, but the State objected because briefing was already complete.
+On 07/08/16, Beasley's postconviction attorneys requested to withdraw from the case.
+On 01/27/17, the trial court denied Beasley's request for new counsel, but did permit him to amend his postconviction petition.